vgmstream/vgmstream/readme.txt

 vgmstream

 This is vgmstream, a library for playing streamed audio from video games.
 It is very much under development.
-The only end-user part right now is the test program, simply called "test" (test.exe for Windows), which decodes a file to a standard .wav output file.
+There are two end-user bits, a command line decoder called "test", and a simple Winamp plugin called "in_vgmstream".

+--- test ---
 Usage: test [-o outfile.wav] [-l loop count]
         [-f fade time] [-i] [-p] [-c] [-m] infile
 Options: